 All too often I see people start a new diet and drop off time and time again because of social influences, high stress, and lack of motivation – just to name a few.
 Knowing how to deal with these barriers is where dietitians come in.

-In fact, research shows that support from a nutrition professional is the best way to succeed in losing weight.* This is probably because not only do we provide expert advice, personalised support, but also accountability.
+In fact, research shows that support from a nutrition professional is the best way to succeed in losing weight.* This is probably because we not only provide expert advice and personalised support but also accountability.

 Accountability is key.
 You’re more likely to stick to your gym sessions if you had a personal trainer waiting for you at the gym, checking your form and reps, rather than just turning up when you feel like it.
 Sure, you may know what to do, but it’s how you do it that really counts.
 The same applies to a dietitian.